monsoonmaelstrom/book2/book2.md

 “You should ask him.
 He’s going to have to,” I tell Liam, even though the thought only adds to my nausea.

 I obviously knew Peter would have to talk to Iverson at some point, and I didn’t like the idea then, but since some point is apparently now, I like the idea even less.
 I am literally going to have to trust Peter based on nothing at all.
 Or maybe it doesn’t even matter.
 Iverson is already here.
 I’m not sure what Peter could say to him that would make it worse.
 Iverson evidently knows exactly who I am, and if I had to guess he’s got a pretty solid idea what I’m capable of.
-At this point, the best we can probably do is hope to keep Alex and Davy off his radar, and I don’t even know how feasible that is.
+At this point, the best we can probably hope to do is to keep Alex and Davy off his radar, and I don’t even know how feasible that is.
 Maybe if I’m interesting enough he’ll forget to look for Davy.

 “Okay,” Liam agrees.
 “How’s your head?”